 Zhang Yaxi: Contemporary Chinese Sculptor

-Another sculptor whose works deeply moved me is Zhang Yaxi.
+Another sculptor whose works deeply move me is Zhang Yaxi.
 Her sculptures ‘The Gate of Life’ and ‘Mother and Child’ demonstrate Yaxi’s preferred themes “of life, mother and child, and samsara (the cycle of death and rebirth to which life in the material world is bound)”(199).
 Yaxi’s entry in the book resides in the second part, “Contemporary Sculptors.”

 Mother and Child, located in the Qinghai Province, China.